 Full refunds will be given to participants registered for a class that is cancelled and to those who withdraw from a class eight or more days before the scheduled start date.
 Participants who withdraw within one week of the scheduled start date will be eligible for a 50 percent refund.
 No refund will be given to persons who withdraw from courses within one day of or after the scheduled start date.

 Group Exercise Monthly Passes: Cancellation requests must occur at least 5 business days before the next billing date.
 This is typically on the 14th or 30th of each month.
 Click here to cancel.

 Full refunds are available if cancellation occurs 24 hours prior to the first scheduled session.
 Failure to give 24 hours notice will result in the participant being charged the full amount of the first session.
 Persons who wish to cancel after the first completed session will be eligible for a 50 percent refund on the remaining balance of the sessions purchased.

-Youth, ARC and adult classes are evaluated for minimum enrollment one week prior to the first day of class.
+Youth, ARC and adult classes are evaluated for minimum enrollment 72 hours prior to the first day of class.
 If minimum enrollment is not met at this time, the class will be cancelled.
 Classes that have met minimum enrollment will continue to accept registrants until the maximum has been met or the first day of class, whichever comes first.

 Massachusetts Pool Health Regulations

 - Patrons are required to take a cleansing shower/bath before entering the pool.

 - Patrons will not be permitted to swim in bathing suits that are unclean.